MrBisquit/mrbisquit/README.md

 ## 📫 Contact Me

-If you want to get in touch, feel free to email me at [william@wtdawson.info](mailto:william@wtdawson.info).
+If you want to get in touch, feel free to email me at [william@wtdawson.info](mailto:william@wtdawson.info), or use the [contact form on my website](https://go.wtdawson.info/gh-contact).

 ---